-As the United States becomes a more culturally and ethnically diverse nation, public schools are becoming more diverse, too.
+As the United States becomes a more culturally and ethnically diverse nation, public schools are becoming multicultural and more diverse.

 A growing trend